 - Strict module based projects that packed for the requirements can only apply to this model

 Iteration method in collaboration with the object-oriented concept is the core of the feature-driven way.
 It tracks all the milestones declared at the initial stage.
 Before framing the domain models, the scope of the system will make at the earliest.

 - Can easily handle complex projects

 - The Team Leader will hold the entire abstract so that the success or failure depends on his capability

 - 11. Lean Development Methodology

-A lean development methodology is an advanced form of Agile in which the additional documentation and meetings are eliminated to improve the performance; in other words; it is a more focused form.
+Lean software development methodologies is an advanced form of Agile in which the additional documentation and meetings are eliminated to improve the performance; in other words; it is a more focused form.
 After the deployment, it will cost only one-third of the whole budget with a limited workflow.
-The optimisation in the overall features will show a great new leap in the development phase.
+The optimization in the overall features will show a great new leap in the development phase.

 - Delivers the best service in a limited period

 - Reduces the time of development phase so that the developers can work on more projects.